MarcusHoltz/copy-m3u-playlist-files/README.md

 - The `--no-mixtape` flag will copy files with their original names (no numbered track prefixes).

-> If none is specified, the script defaults to `playlist.m3u` and `current working directory`.
+> If none of this is specified, the script defaults to `playlist.m3u` and `current working directory`.

 * * *